PruvoNet/loopback-getting-started/README.md

 Summary
 =======

-You are not welcome to extend the application by adding more models and expiremnting with changes in the UI to interact with those models.
+You are welcome to extend the application by adding more models and expiremnting with changes in the UI to interact with those models.

 Adding Gmail login is as easy as adding another part to the `providers.json` file.